Mahomes throws 2 TDs, runs for 1 as Chiefs beat Bears 26-3

-CHICAGO (AP) — Patrick Mahomes threw for two touchdowns and ran for another score, and the Kansas City Chiefs beat the Chicago Bears 26-3 Sunday night to stay in contention for a first-round playoff bye.
+Mahomes outplayed Mitchell Trubisky, throwing for two touchdowns and running for another score, and the Chiefs beat the Chicago Bears 26-3 Sunday night for their fifth straight win.

-Kansas City (11-4) earned its fifth straight win and remained a game behind New England for the AFC’s second seed.
+Kansas City (11-4) remained a game behind New England for the AFC’s second seed.
 The Patriots clinched their 11th consecutive AFC East championship by beating Buffalo on Saturday.
 The Chiefs hold the head-to-head tiebreaker over New England thanks to a victory two weeks ago that helped secure their fourth AFC West title in a row.

+Mahomes’ big game in his first appearance at Soldier Field is just another blow for Chicago in a rough season that began with Super Bowl hopes.
+The Bears passed on Mahomes when they traded up a spot to grab Trubisky with the No. 2 overall pick in 2017.
+Mahomes went to Kansas City at No. 10 and won the MVP award last season.

+Trubisky has not performed the way the Bears envisioned.
+And with their playoff hopes already dashed coming off an NFC North championship, they got outclassed by Kansas City.

 Mahomes also has 75 touchdown passes, making him the fastest player to hit that mark.